Isaiah 1:1

 God was pointing out how small and insignificant Israel had become as a

 country.
-God’s original plan was for Israel to become the greatest country
+God’s original plan was for Israel

-on the earth.
-This will eventually happen when Jesus returns and establishes
+to become the greatest country on the earth.
+This will eventually happen when

-the Kingdom of God on the earth, but it could have
+of God on the earth, but

-did not happen was because of the sins of the people.
-Sin destroys.
+reason that it did not happen was because of the sins of the people.
+Sin

+destroys.
 Sin tears down.

-Sin keeps us from accomplishing through Christ all of the things that God
+Sin keeps us from accomplishing through Christ all of

-wanted us to be able to accomplish when we were first saved through faith in
+the things that God wanted us to be able to accomplish when we were first saved

 The Bible says in Isaiah 1:9-14, “Except the